kartikwar/starter-hugo-academic/content/research/paper 1/index.md

 ---
-title: "The Economics of Digital Collectibles: Unraveling Key Valuation Factors in the Non-Fungible Token (NFT) Ecosystem"
+title: "Non-Fungible Token (NFT) Ecosystem”"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here